aiven/devportal/docs/platform/howto/saml/setup-saml-okta.rst

-Setting up SAML authentication with Okta
+Set up SAML authentication with Okta
 ========================================

 SAML ( *Security Assertion Markup Language* ) is a standard for